 In the Union Budget for 2011-12, the Government increased the Excise duty on Paper & on cartons from 5% to 6% from 17-3-2012 and the same rate continues.

-Operating volumes at the printing and packaging division was higher by 8%.
+Operating volumes at the printing & packaging division was lower by 13.5%.

 The co-generation system is working satisfactorily and is delivering the desired output.